Tickets

 In the meantime, Wim Becu continued to delve into musical history using the altarpiece as his guide.
 The angels are arranged in a specific way.
 Memling positioned the ones playing the softer-sounding instruments at the end of the panels, for instance.
 The angels playing the more strident wind instruments, meanwhile, stand around the choristers.
 All of which was important information in the quest for appropriate music.
 And there was a further difficulty: to play some of the instruments, the musicians had to learn a different technique.

-Right-hand panel - The softer-sounding instruments are located at the end of the panels.
+The softer-sounding instruments are located at the end of the panels. - Right-hand panel

 Challenge 4: Could Oltremontano live up to the sound of a grand angelic concert?